 Property owners wishing to dispute their assessment should contact the Tax Board of Bergen County.
 Assessed values and tax information may also be available through each municipality’s tax collector’s office.
 The Bergen County websites provide many free search options for residents and businesses to access data on properties throughout the county.

-Using Bergen County Public Records Ethically & Understanding Citizens’ Rights
+Utilizing Bergen County Public Records Responsibly & Understanding Citizens’ Rights

 Citizens have the right to access and utilize publicly available records for both personal and professional purposes.
 However, there are ethical considerations and legal guidelines that should be followed.